I-Week 2025

 Course syllabus: The ability to understand, lead, and sustain change is an important aspect of managing organizations through complex times.
 In this course, students will understand the leading theories on change management, the psychology behind people’s reactions to change, and the leadership models that have been at the heart of successful turnarounds.
 Using case studies, we will dissect the process that makes change possible and desirable.

-CHIA-CHI SUN – Strategic Management and Business Model Innovations
+MAURICE HARRIS – Strategic Management and Business Model Innovations (Instead of a professor Chia-Chi Sun)

 Offered by the Faculty of International Relations